House Bills to Avoid Changing Clocks

+House Bill 7378 - the Daylight Act of 2026 - is a bill that would permanently shift all U.S. time zones 30 minutes earlier than current standard time and eliminate Daylight Saving Time (DST) nationwide.
 It amends the 1918 Calder Act, the original federal law governing U.S. standard time, to redefine standard time and to implement 30 minute time zone differentials permanently.
 The Bill also repeals Section 3 of the Uniform Time Act of 1966 to eliminate DST, ending the twice yearly clock changes.
+As of now, the bill has been referred to the House Committee on Energy and Commerce and is pending further action.

 Some Background